If you study by distance education, you need to do an approved course with an approved institution.

 - a private provider, or

-- a secondary school
+- a secondary school.

 Eligibility for student payments is the same whether you study through distance education or on campus.
 You must have a full time study load to get Youth Allowance, Austudy or ABSTUDY Living Allowance.

 Each institution measures study loads differently.
 You need to check your institution's website or handbook to find what they consider a full time study load.
 Study loads for distance education courses use a unit weighting measurement or the total hours for your course.
+Students must study at least 75% of the full time study load to get a payment.

 Example 1 - total hours